 My visit

-I was on Merseyside for a few days sightseeing and groundhopping.
+Sunday 17th October 2010I was on Merseyside for a few days sightseeing and groundhopping.
 I had originally planned to go to Formby early on the Sunday morning but the distance of the ground from the station and the lack of buses deterred me.

 Not to worry.
 It was a nice enough morning and I had my digital radio to keep me entertained.
-The ground really was quite a distance, over the Formby by pass and near some light industry behind a Tesco superstore.
+The ground really was quite a distance, over the Formby bypass and near some light industry behind a Tesco superstore.

 The good news was that the ground was open as it was the base for several junior teams.
 Many youngsters were around in their kits with parents filling the car park.
-The grounds refreshment hut was open to serve the hungry hordes.
+The ground refreshment hut was open to serve the hungry hordes.

 No comments: